 Please leave your campsite (and rental unit) clean for the next camper.
 Check-in is after 3:00 pm.
 If your site is available before 3:00 pm an early check-in may be allowed.

-Note: We do not allow arrivals or setups after 10:00 pm as that is when our quiet policy starts.
+Note: We do not allow arrivals or setups after 10:00 pm as that is when our quiet hours begin.

 Visitors must register at the camp office and must obtain a car pass.
 Please make sure to display your pink car pass on the rear view mirror of your vehicle.
 Visitors must leave by 10:00 pm.
 If visitors stay overnight (subject to the occupancy limit of your campsite) there is an additional per-person charge.

 Grey water (from washing dishes, food preparation, bathing, hand washing, etc) should be collected and disposed of in our dump station.
 By state law and for sanitation reasons, drain hoses are not allowed to drain out onto the ground.

 Septic waste should be directed to the sewer hookup (if campsite is so equipped).
 RV holding tanks should be emptied at our dump station.
 A honey wagon pump-out service is available.
 Inquire at the camp office.

 RV and campsite generators are not permitted.
 If you will need an electrical hookup, plan your reservation accordingly.

 Please Inform Your Children

 Parents and guardians are expected to inform their children / grandchildren of the above rules, and are responsible for the supervision and behavior of the children under their care at all times.

 VIOLATION OF ANY OF THE ABOVE RULES MAY RESULT IN THE IMMEDIATE TERMINATION OF YOUR RESERVATION AND YOUR REMOVAL FROM THE CAMPGROUND – WITHOUT REFUND.
 FEES FOR DAMAGES AND ADDITIONAL CHARGES MAY ALSO APPLY.